se-edu/learningresources/contents/python/introduction-to-python.md

 Looking at the above example, one might think that `my_other_list` will be `[42]` but actually is `[12,42]`.
 The reason is because Python's default arguments, in this case `to = []`, are evaluated only once when the function is defined.

 Learning how to avoid such pitfalls is one huge step towards being a productive Python programmer.
-Here are some other guides that states some common gotchas and how to avoid them:
+Here are some other guides that state some common gotchas and how to avoid them:

 * [Top 10 Common Mistakes of Python Programmers](https://www.toptal.com/python/top-10-mistakes-that-python-programmers-make)
 * [Common Python Gotchas](https://sopython.com/wiki/Common_Gotchas_In_Python)